Saturday, April 2, 2011

 1983: Kirk Hammett joined Metallica.

-1984: One of the most shocking moments in rock history--Marvin Gaye was shot dead by his father at his parent's home in Los Angeles.
+1984: One of the most shocking moments in rock history--Marvin Gaye was shot dead by his father at his parent's home in Los Angeles, the day before his 45th birthday.
 Gaye had tried to intervene in a squabble his parents were having over misplaced documents, but was killed by the gun Gaye had given his father just four months before.
 Marvin Gaye, Sr. pleaded guilty to manslaughter after first-degree murder charges had been dropped due to the discovery that he had a brain tumor.

 1985: David Lee Roth quit Van Halen.